 19. What do you do with the money raised at the sale?

 Of the 35% that MOPS retains of the sales price of your items, 10% is tithed to Northwood Temple Church.
 Another 5% is gifted to the Family Life Center.
 Approximately 20% pays for running the sale: equipment, materials, software, security and other personnel.
-The rest supports the Northwood Temple MOPS and Northwood TeenMOPS program.
+The rest supports the Northwood Temple MOPS, Northwood TeenMOPS and MOPSNext program.
 We consider the sale to be part fundraiser and, part mission project.
 We want the sale to bless everyone who walks through the doors!

-20. Is their a limit of items I can consign?
+20. Is there a limit of items I can consign?

 Yes.
 Each consignor may consign up to 200 items.
 We have determined that each sale we can accommodate up to 350 consignors with 200 items each.
 We want each consignor to consign their best items.
 This makes for a better sale for both consignors and shoppers!

-21. Is their a minimum number of items I can consign?
+21. Is there a minimum number of items I can consign?